HectorPulido/Youtubers-toolkit/README.md

 # Youtubers toolkit

 This Tool allows you to cut a video easily by silences with an intuitive command line interface.
+It uses the newest technologies in the field of machine learning to detect silences in a video and cut it in the most efficient way.
+Also generate a transcript of the video and a subtitle file.

 ## How to use
 First you must to install all the dependences with the command